 - Do we have a strategy for recruiting volunteers?

-Questions about evaluating and managing project performance:
+Questions about evaluating and managing project performance

 - Have we established KPIs and built mechanisms for tracking those metrics?

-- Are we collecting data in real-time?
+- Are we collecting data in real-time using direct reports?

-- How often will metrics be reviewed?
+- How often will staff review metrics?

 - How often will team leaders meet to evaluate the project’s performance?